-Under Florida law, an insurance company has violated the implied covenant of good faith and fair dealing if it did not act fairly and honestly toward its policyholder in response to a claim.
+An insurance company has violated the implied covenant of good faith and fair dealing if it did not act fairly and honestly toward its policyholder in response to a claim.

 In many cases, policyholders believe they have a bad faith claim against their insurer if a claim is denied; however, this is a common misconception.
 It is more likely that, if a claim has been wrongfully denied, a breach of contract or unfair claims denial case should be pursued.
 In most cases, bad faith claims are handled by our personal injury attorneys, not the attorneys in our insurance dispute department; however, some bad faith claims will fall under the umbrella of our insurance dispute attorneys.
-It is important to contact our Orlando office to determine which type of claim best fits your situation.
+It is important to contact our office to determine which type of claim best fits your situation.

-Most states, including Florida, have adopted the Unfair Claim Settlement Practices Act and augmented the law to protect the rights of insured policyholders within the state.
+Most states have adopted the Unfair Claim Settlement Practices Act and augmented the law to protect the rights of insured policyholders within the state.
 Unfair claims handling occurs when an insurance company attempts to avoid paying valid claims or reduces the payment to their own policyholders.
 Examples of unfair claims handling include fraud, misleading or deceiving a policyholder, neglect or refusal to fulfill a contractual obligation, or conscious wrongdoing by the insurance company.

 What Types of Insurance Disputes Does Morgan & Morgan Handle?

 At Morgan & Morgan, our attorneys are committed to helping clients settle insurance claims disputes in a wide range of practice areas.
-The following is a non-exhaustive list of the types of insurance disputes handled by the attorneys in our Florida offices:
+The following is a non-exhaustive list of the types of insurance disputes handled by the attorneys in our offices:

 - Homeowners and Business Property Losses